davidolivefarga/advent-of-code-2024/README.md

     _Note_: since the puzzle input depends on the user, you will need to authenticate yourself in order to fetch it.
 You can do so by storing your session cookie in a `.env` variable called `AOC_SESSION_COOKIE`, obtained by inspecting the network requests to the Advent of Code website.

+-   `npm run solve`: runs any solution specifying the day and the puzzle.

+    Example:

+    ```sh
+    # Runs the solution of Day 1 - Puzzle 2
+    npm run solution -- 1 2
+    ```

 -   `npm run add-stars`: adds the puzzle stars of a given day to the main README.

     Example: